 The intent of the interest expressed requirement is to ensure there is a fair and managed process should there be a bona fide interest in a site from one or more third parties.

-The following procedure shows the steps undertaken where there has been interest expressed identified during an application for direct negotiation, identified at Step 2 in the Leasing by direct negotiation timeline.
+The following procedure shows the steps undertaken where there has been interest expressed identified during an application for direct negotiation, identified at Step 2 in Figure 2.
+Timeline for leasing by direct negotiation.